gvwilson/thirdbit/_posts/2011/2011-03-11-musing-about-reorganization.md

 title: Musing About Reorganization
 ---
 <p>I'm increasingly unhappy with the organization of this course.
 On the off chance that funding materializes and we're able to undertake a major redesign, I'd like to explain why and ask for your input.</p>
 <p>Right now, our lectures are broken into topics along lines a computer scientist would instantly recognize: basic programming, regular expressions, databases, and so on.
-That is <em>not</em> how members of our intended audience see things when they first come to us&mdash;if it was, they probably wouldn't need this course.
+That is <em>not</em> how members of our intended audience see things when they first come to us–if it was, they probably wouldn't need this course.
 They start with problems like:</p>
 <ol id="list">
 <li>How do I read this data file?</li>
 <li>How can I share my program with other people?</li>